 FEATURE: Lessons on blending finance for climate projects – Experience from the IFC and GCF

-This is the second part of a two-part blog on blended finance and climate development projects by Virginie Fayolle and Serena Odianose of Acclimatise.
+This is the second part of a two-part blog on blended finance and climate development projects by Virginie Fayolle and Serena Odianose of Acclimatise and Dario Abramskiehn of the Climate Policy Initiative (CPI).
 Read part one here.

 Lessons from the International Finance Corporation (IFC)